openturns/openturns/python/doc/usecases/use_case_cantilever_beam.rst

 In the previous table :math:`\mu_F=E(F)` and :math:`\sigma_F=\sqrt{V(F)}` are the mean and the standard deviation of :math:`F`.

-We assume that the random variables E, F, L and I are dependent and associated with a gaussian copula which correlation matrix is :
+We assume that the random variables :math:`E`, :math:`F`, :math:`L` and :math:`I` are dependent
+and associated with a gaussian copula which correlation matrix is:

  .. math::

     R = \begin{pmatrix}